 No, you don’t need any previous experience in business or internationality as long as you are interested in the subjects.
-A decent level of English and the capability to do some mathematical calculations is enough!
+B2 level of English and the capability to do some mathematical calculations is enough!
 We will teach you the rest.

 There are students from several different nationalities and backgrounds in the IB part-time programme, so the classes are truly international!